 The Tabor Scholarship is presented annually to a Mansfield University social work major who has completed 91 credits with a minimum 3.0 QPA to qualify.
 Selection by Social Work faculty members is based on demonstrated high moral and ethical standards and a commitment to rural social work practice.
 Preference is given to students residing in Tioga, Potter or Bradford counties.
-The Tabor Award for 2014-15 goes to Sarah Dibble.
+The Tabor Award for 2016-17 goes to ANGEL GREENFIELD.